ssWaterFlowing/Analog-PID-Controller/README.md

 # Analog PID Controller

 ## Overview
 This project is a **fully analog PID (Proportional–Integral–Derivative) controller** designed, implemented, and tested entirely in hardware.
-The system takes an input error signal and produces a corrected control output in real time using only analog circuitry—no software, no microcontrollers, just pure circuit behavior.
+The system takes an input error signal and produces a corrected control output in real time using only analog circuitry - no software, no microcontrollers, just pure circuit behavior.

 The purpose of this project is to bridge control theory with real-world electronics by physically realizing how systems respond to error, time, and change through carefully designed circuits.